nikivanstein/GSAreport/paper.md

 The following open source software libraries are used (and extended) within `GSAreport`.

-- SALib [SALibHerman2017], a sensitivity analysis library for Python containing different SA methods and sampling schemes.
+- SALib [@Herman:2017], a sensitivity analysis library for Python containing different SA methods and sampling schemes.
-- SHAP [shapNIPS2017_7062], a local SA method for explainable AI.
+- SHAP [@Lundberg:2017], a local SA method for explainable AI.

-A related toolbox (similar to SALib) originally implemented for Matlab and also available for Python and R is the SAFE toolbox [pianosi2015matlab].
+A related toolbox (similar to SALib) originally implemented for Matlab and also available for Python and R is the SAFE toolbox [@Pianosi:2015].

-The `GSAreport` application was used in the scientific research of the paper "A Comparison of Global Sensitivity Analysis Methods for Explainable AI With an Application in Genomic Prediction" [9903639].
+The `GSAreport` application was used in the scientific research of the paper [@Stein:2022].

 # Acknowledgements